CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

  26. You may close the **app designer**.

-## Exercise 3 – Verify the pre-installed Visual Studio Code Installer and Power Platform CLI Extension
+## Exercise 3 – Test the Power Platform CLI

-### Task 1: Test the Power Platform CLI
+In this exercise, you will review and test the Power Platform CLI extension in Visual Studio Code.

->**Note**: Visual studio code and Power platform CLI installation is already done as a part of the prerequisits.
+>**Note**: Visual studio code and Power platform CLI installation is already done as a part of the prerequisites.

 1. Navigate to Power Platform admin center by using below URL and select **Environments**.
       ```